javaGuruBY/rpaS2/homework/english/Owa_E/lesson1/grammar_done.md

 9. Ann usually makes doll dresses herself.
 10. Does his wife having coffee at the moment?
 11. Let’s go for a walk.
 It doesn't rain.
 12. Look!
-The boys is comming home.
+The boys are comming home.
 13. Does Maila likes Chinese food?
 14. My grandmother doesn't work).
 She is on pension.
 15. What is your brother watching now?